GRANTS FOR ARTS PROJECTS: Applicant Resources

 National Historic Preservation Act (NHPA)

-Projects supported by the NEA may be subject to the National Historic Preservation Act (NHPA), which is legislation intended to protect historic and archeological sites.
-You can learn about what kinds of projects may need additional review to ensure compliance with NHPA regulations, as well as how our internal review process works in this webinar.
+Projects supported by the NEA are subject to the National Historic Preservation Act (NHPA), which is legislation intended to protect historic and archeological sites.
+You can learn about what kinds of projects require additional review to ensure compliance with NHPA regulations, as well as how our internal review process works in this webinar.